 In the days of COVID-19 shelter-in-place, Michelle’s teams relied heavily on Asana to stay connected and successfully delivered on the two biggest launches in Rams history—a rebrand and new uniforms.
 They seamlessly moved their daily stand-up to a virtual setting, with an ongoing agenda item to review any new projects that came in through Asana, which were then assigned to designers based on bandwidth and timelines.
 According to the “Anatomy of Work: Remote Teams Survey,” after shelter-in-place was announced, nearly two-thirds (62%) of full-time knowledge workers—like the creatives on Michelle’s team—increased their reliance on collaboration tools in the transition to remote work.

 “We had to pivot because of COVID-19.
 Our entire plan went from physical execution to a digital plan.
 Having Asana to manage all of the cross-functional communication, timing, delivery, and rollout of those assets became super-critical to the social team, the media production team, and the creative team.
-Without Asana, I don't know how we would have made it through as seamlessly as we did.” —Michelle Runch, Lead Marketing, Media, and Creative Operations
+Without Asana, I don't know how we would have made it through as seamlessly as we did.” —Michelle Runch, Lead, Media Strategy & Operations

 Asana allows the Rams’ cross-functional teams to easily make requests.
 When current events forced the creative team to pivot or manage work remotely, they never missed a step, moving forward with Asana to meet each deadline.
 With a smoother workflow and greater efficiencies, the Rams were able to successfully launch their rebrand and uniforms.